m0ham3dx/mx-Quantum-Computing-Primer/README.md

 ### Eigen Spaces

 [Linear Algebra is the language](https://qiskit.org/textbook/ch-appendix/linear_algebra.html) of Quantum Computing.
 The most important methematical quantity of QC is the $vector(v)\rangle$, $(v)$ is an element of a $set$ known as a $vector\ space$.
 Fundamentally $(v)$ is a mathematical quantity which has both *magnitude & direction*

+In QC often we deal with *state vectors* which are vectors which point to a specific point in space which corresponds to a particular *Quantum State*.
+These states are visualized as a [Bloch Sphere](https://youtu.be/Ka4eF4zL3-0) which represents a $qubit$.

 ### Wave Functions